Yasmani Grandal Preview, Player Props: White Sox vs. Athletics

 Athletics Pitching Rankings

-- The 8.3 strikeouts per nine innings compiled by the Athletics pitching staff ranks 24th in MLB.
+- The 8.3 strikeouts per nine innings compiled by the Athletics pitching staff ranks 25th in the league.

-- The Athletics have a 5.75 team ERA that ranks last among all league pitching staffs.
+- The Athletics have the last-ranked team ERA across all MLB pitching staffs (5.73).

-- Athletics pitchers combine to give up the fifth-most home runs in baseball (175 total, 1.4 per game).
+- Athletics pitchers combine to allow the fifth-most home runs in baseball (180 total, 1.4 per game).

+- Blackburn makes the start for the Athletics, his 15th of the season.
+He is 3-3 with a 4.00 ERA and 80 strikeouts through 78 2/3 innings pitched.

+- The right-hander last pitched on Tuesday against the Kansas City Royals, when he tossed six innings, allowing two earned runs while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.